9th Colonial Infantry Division

-The 9th Colonial Infantry Division (9e Division d'Infanterie Coloniale, 9e DIC) was a French Army formation which fought in World War II and the War in Vietnam (1945–1946).
+The 9th Colonial Infantry Division (9e Division d'Infanterie Coloniale, 9e DIC) was a French Army formation which fought in World War II.

 History

 A 9th Colonial Infantry Division was being formed in June 1940, but the formation wasn't finished when France surrendered after the Battle of France.

 After the liberation of French North Africa, the division was created in July 1943 from Colonial units from French West Africa and Morocco.
 Many escapees from France who had reached North Africa via Spain joined the division.
 But at that time, the 9th DIC was mostly made up of Africans from all the territories of French West Africa.